Unity-Technologies/InputSystem/Packages/com.unity.inputsystem/Documentation~/QuickStartGuide.md

 ![Add Player Input Component](Images/AddPlayerInput.png)

-### Step 2: Create Actions
+### Step 2: Create Input Actions

 Each [`PlayerInput`](Components.md) component represents one player in the game.
 To receive input, the component must be connected to a set of Input Actions.
 The quickest way to create a new set of Actions is to click the __Create Actions…__ button in the Inspector window for that component.
-This creates an Asset prepopulated with a default set of Input Action Maps, Input Actions, and Input Bindings.
+This creates an Asset pre-populated with a default set of Input Action Maps, Input Actions, and Input Bindings.

 ![Create Actions from Player Input Component](Images/PlayerInputCreateActions.png)

-When you click the __Create Actions…__ button, Unity asks you where to create the new asset.
-Choose a name and folder inside the *Assets* folder of your Project (or just accept the defaults) and click __Okay__.
+When you click the __Create Actions__ button, Unity asks you where to create the new Asset.
+Choose a name and folder inside the `Assets` folder of your Project (or just accept the defaults) and select __Okay__.
 This creates a new `.inputactions` Asset in your Project, connects it to the [`PlayerInput`](Components.md) component, and brings up the editor window for `.inputactions` files.

 ![MyGameActions](Images/MyGameActions.png)

 You can edit the default set to fit the needs of your Project.
 See the in-depth documentation for the [Action editor](ActionAssets.md#editing-input-action-assets) for instructions on how to use this window.

-### Step 3: Setting Up Action Responses
+### Step 3: Setting up Action responses

 Once the component has its Actions, you must set up a response for each Action. [`PlayerInput`](Components.md) allows you to set up responses in several ways, using the __Behavior__ property in the Inspector window: